Thursday, September 1, 2022

 GORDON JOHNSON: The Consummate Illustrator

 Gordon Johnson's forte was realism, starting with the illustrations he produced for various magazines in the mid 1950's, such as The American Magazine, American Weekly, Outdoor Life and Boys' Life.
 It would seem that his first book commissions, or those that I've been able to discover, adhere from about the mid-1960's and constitute mostly teen titles from publishers like Grosset & Dunlap and Whitman.
 Though from that point on Johnson did what all "consummate" illustrators did when the great Silver Age of Mass-Market Paperbacks got heralded in, he began producing cover art for nearly every major paperback house in New York City.
 Along the way he mastered each and every genre that stood before him, the "fantastics" being perhaps his only overlook.
-He kept at it too until 1989, when death came calling for him too soon at the young age of 65.
+He relentlessly kept at it too until 1989, when death came calling for him much too soon at the age of 65.

 For this posting, I'm are going to feature Johnson's more modern, contemporary covers, representing action, adventure, drama, and romance.
 I'll save his many marvelous historicals for a later post.